yuvalherziger/nodejs-mysql-docker/README.md

 # Node.js + MySQL on Docker

-Just a quicks tart template for a Node.js application with MySQL, built on Docker.
+Just a quick-start template for a Node.js application with MySQL, built on Docker.

 # Quick Start